HypLiLoc: Towards Effective LiDAR Pose Regression with Hyperbolic Fusion: Related Work

 Given the query sensor data, the pose regression models directly outputs the pose using the trained neural network.
 They do not depend on the query-database matching procedure, which speeds up the inference stage significantly when compared to point cloud retrieval methods.
 These models are still trained on a database of training samples that include sensor scans and the ground truth sensor poses.
 However, during the inference stage, the database is no longer required, in contrast to retrieval methods.

 PoseNet \cite{kendall2015posenet} proposes simultaneous learning for location and orientation by integrating balance parameters.
 MapNet\cite{henriques2018mapnet} uses visual odometry as the post-processing technique to optimize the regressed poses.
 AD-PoseNet \cite{ad-posenet} leverages semantic masks to drop out the dynamic area in the image.
 AtLoc \cite{wang2020atloc} introduces global attention to guide the network to learn better representations.
 MS-Transformer \cite{ms-transformer} focuses on simultaneous pose regression for multiple scenes using a single network.
+RobustLoc\cite{wang2022robustloc} leverages multi-view images for robust camera pose regression.

 A LiDAR actively casts beams to estimate the sparse depth of its surrounding environment.
 Since LiDARs are less likely to be influenced by illumination changes than cameras, they have become core sensors in many applications.
 PointLoc \cite{wang2021pointloc} uses LiDAR point clouds to achieve pose regression.
 Its model consists of PoinNet++ \cite{qi2017pointnet++} followed by self-attention modules to generate point cloud features.
 The paper \cite{memory-aware} studies the memory-friendly pose regression learning scheme and proposes four LiDAR pose regression models.